chscott/ConnectionsDocker/doc/images/tdi_ic.md

 ## TDI for Connections image

 In this guide, we'll walk through creating a Docker TDI image for Connections.
-This image inherits the installed TDI server via the [TDI base image](tdi_base.md) and adds additional run-time artifacts to create an instance for use with Connections.
-All configuration steps from the documentation are performed automatically, including the configuration of the TDI solution directory.
+This image inherits the installed TDI server via the [TDI base image](tdi_base.md) and adds additional run-time artifacts to create a solution directory for use with Connections.
+All configuration steps from the documentation are performed automatically.

 This image is intended to create a turn-key solution.
 Containers started from this image perform a short initialization and are then ready to use with Connections.